MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     **Key points:**

-    - Upon successful login, `az login` displays a list of the Azure subscriptions associated with the logged-in Microsoft account, including the default subscription.
+    - Upon successful signin, `az login` displays a list of the Azure subscriptions associated with the logged-in Microsoft account, including the default subscription.

 1. To confirm the current Azure subscription, run [az account show](/cli/azure/account#az_account_show).